ae6rt/patreon-creator-tool/README.md

-Simple Patreon tooling for fetching creator campaign and pledge info.
+Simple Patreon tool based on the Patreon V2 API that fetches creator campaign and pledge info.
 The tool is by no means comprehensive but it provides something to build on.

 ## Build